author parentcircle author parentcircle author parentcircle author parentcircle author parentcircle author parentcircle

 Worried about your child's safety online?
-Here are some tips to keep him safe while surfing the Net.
+Here are some valuable tips to keep them safe while surfing the Net

-I was travelling to Kolkata recently by air.
+Recently, I was traveling to Kolkata by air.
 The scene at the waiting lounge of the airport reminded me of an advertisement I'd seen in which everyone in the family, including the children, was engrossed in their own electronic, digital communication device.
 Some of my fellow passengers were checking their messages or mail or looking at social media posts, while others were watching videos online.
-What struck me was that everyone, children included, was enjoying complete privacy while doing whatever he or she was doing.
+What struck me was that everyone, children included, was enjoying complete privacy while doing whatever they were doing.
 And, this is where the danger lies, especially where children are concerned.

 The question is, how do you protect your child from viewing such inappropriate content?